-When dentists fail to give proper treatment, patients are exposed to the risk of a wide range of injuries including a fractured jaw, some systemic injury, a stroke, meningitis, kidney malfunction, cancer (failure to diagnose) and, in some cases, even death.
+When dentists fail to give proper treatment, patients are exposed to the risk of a wide range of injuries including a fractured jaw, some systemic injury, nerve damage (a common leitmotif as you will see below), a stroke, meningitis, kidney malfunction, cancer (failure to diagnose) and, in some cases, even death.

 One type of case our firm is particularly focused on is when dentists take patients off anticoagulant medications like warfarin (Coumadin) or clopidogrel (Plavix).
 The medical literature on this is clear: anticoagulant drug regimens should not be changed for a dental procedure except maybe in unusual circumstances.
 But too many dentists, often older dentists who do not follow the medical literature, do know that this is the standard of care and take their patients off this live saving medication, sometimes leading to disastrous results.How are Damages Determined?

 In a dental malpractice lawsuit in Maryland, the patient can claim the past and future medical expenses, lost wages, and pain and suffering, subject to Maryland's malpractice cap.Dentists Virtually Never Confess in the Medical Records

 Medical doctors, to their credit, have focused on trying to look at new ways to eliminate medical errors.
 They write journal articles and have conferences on common mistakes and how to avoid them.